April, June murder trials set for Bend man in killings of woman, two brothers - KTVZ

 Kilby, who had claimed Banks fell off a stool and hit her head, was arrested for assault, but released without being formally charged.

-The Taylors, who lived with Kilby at Romaine Village, allegedly were attacked with a hatched and killed by Kilby on March 20.
+The Taylors, who lived with Kilby at Romaine Village, allegedly were attacked and killed by Kilby on March 20.
 A fire of undetermined origin destroyed that home in early April, after Kilby’s arrest.

 District Attorney John Hummel later said there wasn’t enough evidence to charge Kilby in the fatal Christmas Day assault on Banks until his statements to police after the later killings.
 Kilby pleaded not guilty to the murder charges in late May.